ckchow45/DDPM_TS_Search/README.md

 Each model will have a script containing all the functions and classes that are called, and a separate training script that handles the data processing pipeline and model training
 Please note that all the file paths will need to be updated if you wish to run these as they have been replaced with generic names

+## Model Evaluation

+RMSD to start and end are both calculated to evaluate the generated paths.
+Code for this can be found on the main branch as a notebook titled "RMSD_graph.ipynb"

 ## References
 The DDPM model is largely based on the model made by Wang, Heron and Tiwary, with some modifications to allow for conditioning.
 Their paper can be found here: